kukuu/microservices-nodejs-docker-nginx/README.md

   location: / {

     # We try to get static files from Nginx first
-    # Because Node is nt grat at I/O operations
+    # Because Node is not great at I/O operations

     try_files $uri $uri/ @web;
   }